As an Amazon Associate, I earn from qualifying purchases you make on this website.

 Yushima Seido is a Confucian temple in Tokyo.
 It’s slightly unusual in that it is black.
 Black was once thought to grant protection from fire.
 It wasn’t a good theory because the building burnt down during the Great Kanto Earthquake of 1923.
 Anyway, I didn’t go to learn of its history; I went for its shadows.

 It has lots of those.
 This is especially true in the afternoon as the main doors face a south-westerly direction allowing the sunlight to enter.
-The doors, pillars, rooftop sculptures and trees cast amazing shadows over the buildings and inner courtyard.
+The doors, pillars, rooftop sculptures, and trees cast amazing shadows over the buildings and inner courtyard.
 Yushima Seido is great for this type of photography.

 Until this visit, I had never done a lot of this type of photography.
 But I enjoyed my time there looking for this article’s pictures.
 As my time there progressed, the more I found for my camera.

-A list of things to photograph at Yushima Tenjin:
+Things to photograph at Yushima Tenjin

 - There are plenty of doors for framing.

 - Ema (votive tablets) on frames and reflect in pools.